mylp/hw6/README.md

 # Documentation

 (a)
     My algorithm's structure is based on Dijkstra's shortest path algorithm.
 A queue stores the token positions to be checked.
-A visited set is used to store the positions that have already been checked.At any position, I check the 4 adjacent positions and add them to the queue if they are valid.
+A visited set is used to store the positions that have already been checked.
+At any position, I check the 4 adjacent positions and add them to the queue if they are valid.
 A distance map then keeps track of the minimum number of moves taken to reach the current position.
 The algorithm terminates when the queue is empty or the destination is reached.

 (b)